 Preparing ALL students for success in college, career, and community leadership.

-With more than 84,000 students in 82 elementary schools, 24 middle schools and 6th grade centers, 21 high schools and 16 other campuses, Fort Worth ISD enjoys a diverse student population and strong community partnerships.
+With nearly 75,000 students, Fort Worth ISD enjoys a diverse student population and strong community partnerships.
 Under the leadership of the superintendent and the Board of Education, the District is undergoing a series of initiatives that will redesign, transform, and revitalize Fort Worth ISD Schools.

 In Fort Worth, the district, community organizations, and individuals come together and listen and learn with the goal of improving student outcomes in every school in every zip code.
 Among them:

 Students in FWISD's Gold Seal Early College High Schools are graduating with two diplomas - their high school diploma and an associate degree from Tarrant County College.

 FWISD now offers Gold Seal P-TECH (Pathways in Technology) Academies at eight schools.
 P-TECHs provide opportunities for students to earn a high school diploma, industry-recognized certifications, and an associate degree, all while getting relevant work experience in a high-demand job field, and making connections with industry partners.
 Job fields include cloud convergence, web applications programming, cybersecurity, architecture, construction, medical, aviation, alternative energy, education, and more.